 Louis Comfort Tiffany was originally trained as a painter before pursuing the art of glassmaking in the late nineteenth century.
 He is linked with the Art Nouveau movement which embodies floral motifs with flowing and stylized curves (1).
 Tiffany preferred to work with glass that contained mineral impurities and often composed his decorative arts with a variety of colours and textures of opalescent glass.
 The natural jewel-like hues of pumpkin and beetroot are a fitting subject for an art work focused on saturated colour and light.
 Tiffany’s painterly background is evident with tonal variation used to denote the shape and the form of the organic shapes of the vegetables and the foliage.

 “First introduced to Tudor England by the French, the flesh of the “pompion” was quickly accepted as a pie filler.
-However, while pumpkin pie sailed with the Pilgrims back to the birthplace of its main ingredient — where it survived in more or less its original form — it all but disappeared in its country of origin.”
-(2)
+However, while pumpkin pie sailed with the Pilgrims back to the birthplace of its main ingredient — where it survived in more or less its original form — it all but disappeared in its country of origin.“

 Traditionally spiced with ginger, cinnamon, and nutmeg, my addition of chipotle chili gives the pie a savory bend and an additional dimension of smoky heat.
-Although Pumpkin Pie is generally more palatable for Americans, all of the Australians I tested this recipe on gobbled it up in an instant (and yes I chose the verb gobble to reference the other Thanksgiving staple – Turkey!)

-{Pumpkin Chipotle Tartelette with Beetroot Jam & Chevre}
+Pumpkin Chipotle Tartelette with Beetroot Jam & Chevre

-3 TB maple syrup
+3 tablespoons maple syrup

-1 tsp brown sugar
+1 teaspoon brown sugar

-1/2 tsp dried chipotle chili
+1/2 teaspoon dried chipotle chili

-1/2 tsp cinnamon
+1/2 teaspoon cinnamon

 pinch of salt